Polycythemia (Rubra) Vera

 In polycythaemia vera the bone marrow is often very active with abnormally high numbers of normal cells.
 Iron stores may be depleted since iron is being used to make more and more red cells.

-- coagulation studies (to see if your blood is clotting normally)
+- Other possible blood tests: serum vitamin B-12 levels; uric acid levels; erythropoietin levels; coagulation studies (to see if your blood is clotting normally); blood oxygen levels

-- Abdominal ultrasound and / or CT scan – to rule out kidney disease and measure spleen / liver size
+- Other possible tests: chest x-ray – to rule out lung disease; abdominal ultrasound and/or CT scan – to rule out kidney disease and measure spleen/liver size.